 If all four books make it to the screen, the final one will be the most difficult to adapt, according to Meyer.
 "One character will have to be done with CG," she explains.
 Meanwhile, if "New Moon" is made into a movie, it would have to get underway quickly.
 Teenagers don't stay teenagers, but vampires never age.

-For more information on "Twilight," vampires and the supernatural, sink your teeth into the links on the next page.
+For more information on "Twilight," vampires and the supernatural, sink your teeth into the links below.

 Related HowStuffWorks Articles